 What kind of drama do you sometimes get caught up in?
 What can you do to rise above it?

 It’s not too late.
 You aren’t behind.
 You’re exactly where you need to be.
 Every step is necessary.
 Don’t judge or berate yourself for how long your journey is taking.
 We all need our own time to travel our own distance.
-Give yourself credit.
+Give yourself credit right now.
 And be thankful you made it this far.

 How far have you come?
-How much have you grown?
+Seriously, how much have you grown?
 Think about the specifics of your recent and long-term growth.
 What have you not given yourself enough credit for?

 What’s the hardest thing you’re trying to accomplish or cope with right now?
-What is something small and necessary about this struggle?
+What’s something small and necessary about this struggle?

-There will come a time when you think it’s all over, everything is finished…you’ve reached the end of the road.
+There will come a time when you think it’s all over, everything is finished — you’ve reached the end of the road.
 That’s the starting line.
 Be humble.
 Be teachable.
-The world is bigger than your view of the world.
+The world is often bigger than your view of the world.
 There’s always room for a new idea, a new step… a new beginning.

 What does a new beginning mean to you right now?
-What is the first thing you will do with it?
+What’s the next step?

-These morning journaling prompts mean almost nothing if they are not practiced consistently.
+These morning journaling prompts will have little effect if they are not practiced consistently.
 One morning of journaling by itself won’t cut it.

 It is the compound effect of simple, seemingly mundane actions over time that leads to life-altering, positive results.